Chrysanthemum parthenium, Tanacetum parthenium. Family: Asteraceae

-Feverfew may also ease nausea and vomiting due to migraines.
-It may take a month or
+Feverfew may ease nausea and vomiting due to migraines.
+It may take a month or longer

-Feverfew is said to reduce painful inflammation due to arthritis.
-But one study showed
+Feverfew may reduce painful inflammation due to arthritis.

-Feverfew may also help bring on uterine contractions to reduce the length of labor.
+Feverfew may help bring on uterine contractions to reduce the length of labor.
+It

-It may also aid in starting menstrual periods and treating menstrual pain.
+may aid in starting menstrual periods and treating menstrual pain.

-Feverfew is available in oral tablets or capsules.
-Follow the instructions on the
+Feverfew is available in oral tablets, capsules, liquid extract and teas.
+Follow the

 Side effects, toxicity, and interactions